 15. Warming of the atmosphere and ocean and their interaction with the glacier are driving the change.
-(Source: Scambos et al. 2017, Global & Planetary Change and references therein)
+(Source: Scambos et al. 2017, Global & Planetary Change and references therein, Hillenbrand et al. 2017, Nature)

 THWAITES GLACIER FIRST APPEARS ON OUR MAPS